Syllabus – Rules & Eligibility

 - All student performances must be played from memory, except for woodwinds and ensembles which are allowed to use music.
 Please be sure to bring enough copies of the music for your use, as well as the Adjudicator.
 We will not be able to make copies at the Festival.

 - All students living in the greater Puget Sound area are eligible to enter the Festival.
 Keep in mind that there is a limit to the number of students that can be accommodated in the available space and time.
 Enrollments received after a division is full and has been closed will be put on a waiting list.
 Wait listed entrants are not charged unless they are accepted to the festival.

 - BE ADVISED: We cannot give refunds for cancellations for any reason.

 - NOTE: For each of the past several years, registration has closed early in most division.
 You are advised to enroll early to ensure participation in the festival.

-If you participated last year, your registration account has been retained on the Registration site.
+If you participated last year, your registration account has been retained here.
 You can update information as needed (address, phone number, etc).
-If you are new to the Festival, please start at the Registration site.
+If you are new to the Festival, please start here.
 All registrations must be submitted online.

 Students enrolling in a Concerto Class must also be enrolled in a Solo Class.

-New this year: All members of an ensemble must register individually and pay the class fee.
+New this year: All members of an ensemble must enroll individually.